Mirnes Šišić: Red Star Belgrade

 Šišić made his league debut with Red Star in February 2009 in a derby against Partizan Belgrade.
 In total, Šišić made 12 appearances for Red Star during the second half of the 2008–09 season.

 PAS Giannina

 In January 2010, Šišić returned to Greece, signing for Super League club PAS Giannina. Šišić made 15 appearances and scored 2 goals for Giannina during the second half of the 2009–10 season.

 International career

 Soon after being signed by Olympiacos, Šišić was called up to the Slovenia national team.
 He scored his first goal in only his second cap—the only goal in a 1–0 victory against Hungary.
 He scored his second from the penalty spot in a friendly loss to Croatia.

 In 2008 and 2009, made 5 appearances (all) starts in 2010 FIFA World Cup qualification matches, helping Slovenia qualify for the 2010 FIFA World Cup.
+He totalled 15 caps and his final international was an October 2012 World Cup qualification match away against Albania.